astroval0/astroval0/README.md

 17 // United Kingdom

 Obsessed with how shit works under the hood.
 I prefer to use C++/C# and Rust but can flex to JS or Kotlin/Java when suited.
-Used to do a lot of full-stack dev, mostly focusing on game development and low-level lang atm.
+Used to do a lot of full-stack and a bit of web dev, mostly focusing on game development and low-level lang atm.

 ---